Learn About Structure Groups

 departments.
 The facility includes classrooms, laboratories, “breakout rooms,” a faculty conference room, and a student lounge with a coffee shop.
 An outdoor court and lower

 plaza are designed with displays and outdoor seating to promote the sciences and provide opportunities for social interaction.

 SC provided construction inspection of the $43 million dollar, 57,000 square foot Physical Science and Engineering Center.
-Michael Clarke and Matthew Kelly performed inspection of concrete foundations, structural steel, metal deck flooring and roof deck, metal stud framing, insulation, built up membrane roofing, steel door frames, wood and metal doors, aluminum windows, door hardware, overhead coiling doors, glass and glazing, gypsum board systems, ceramic tile, wall installations, painting, toilet accessories, plumbing fixtures and sanitary sewer system, underground utilities, fire sprinkler systems and alarm, HVAC equipment and ductwork, building electrical systems and lighting systems and fixtures.
+They performed inspection of concrete foundations, structural steel, metal deck flooring and roof deck, metal stud framing, insulation, built up membrane roofing, steel door frames, wood and metal doors, aluminum windows, door hardware, overhead coiling doors, glass and glazing, gypsum board systems, ceramic tile, wall installations, painting, toilet accessories, plumbing fixtures and sanitary sewer system, underground utilities, fire sprinkler systems and alarm, HVAC equipment and ductwork, building electrical systems and lighting systems and fixtures.

 This project is constructing an academic building and the supporting infrastructure to house the School of Business and School of Information Technology & Communication Design (ITCD).